STEAM Hub Siemensstadt Square

 Siemensstadt Square – a new digital, sustainable and energy-efficient urban district under development in Berlin – will provide a venue for future-focused visions and innovation.
 Siemens Stiftung’s STEAM Hub (German: MINT-Hub) will offer spaces for young people to learn and design together.
-As a Think and Do Tank, the STEAM Hub will facilitate a transfer of knowledge between local and global educational practice, bringing international best practice to schools and establishing sustainability and a positive digital culture in the district.
+As a Think and Do Tank, the STEAM Hub will facilitate a transfer of knowledge between local and global educational practice, bringing international best practice to schools and establishing sustainability and a digital culture in the district.

 Dr. Nina Smidt, Managing Director and Spokesperson of Siemens Stiftung

 New teaching approaches inare essential if we are to promote pupils’ and students’ ability to build a better future.
 Especially in the digital age, citizens require skills that enable them to engage with creative processes and solve individual problems with the capacity to innovate.
 After all, personal, empathetic and emotional communication cannot be automated.
 With this in mind, we always take a holistic STEAM approach, focusing on values and creating a culture of and participation.

 Think Tank promotes glocal and interdisciplinary knowledge transfer

 As a Think Tank, we concentrate on networking local and global education practice with science, business, civil society and politics.
 In addition, we establish international and local networks in an effort to inspire practitioners with innovative strategies and forward-looking success factors.
 Not only does this approach lead to strategic projects and programs, the operational insights it generates constantly enrich the discourse at the Think Tank and its partner institutions at Siemensstadt Square.